hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

 Vault; if compromised, an attacker could spoof the Vault server returning a successful request.
-This risk can be mitigated by using TLS for the connection to Vault and checking certificate validity; future enhancements to this backend may address this problem in a more concrete way.
+This risk can be mitigated by using TLS for the connection to Vault and checking certificate validity; future enhancements to this backend may allow for extra security on top of what TLS provides.

 ### Creating a Role